-Handwriting - Students in Grades 6 through 8 are expected to submit all handwritten work in cursive.
+Handwriting - Students in Grades 6 through 8 are encouraged to submit all handwritten work in cursive.

-Language Arts - Reading, Spelling, Vocabulary, Composition, Library Skills, and Appreciation of Literature.
+English Language Arts - Reading, Vocabulary, Written Expression, Grammar in Context, and Appreciation of Literature.

 Grades 6 through 8 are prepared with the needed skills and take the New York State ELA Assessment.